Why Choose The Cochran Firm For Your Philadelphia Truck Accident Lawsuit?

 We Have a Reputation to Uphold

 Every time we take on a truck accident case, we know there is a certain level of risk involved.
-Asking a multimillion-dollar trucking company or insurance company with an army of lawyers and experts to pay for its negligence requires preparation, stamina, and the owning of our own fears.
+Asking a multimillion-dollar trucking company or insurance company with an army of lawyers and experts to pay for its negligence requires preparation, stamina, and owning our own fears.
 We are fighting for what is right, and justice must prevail.

 Every time we take on a case, we’re putting our 50-year reputation as a successful law firm on the line.
 More significantly, a loss for a client means they will have to go without the money they need to get their life back on track.
 No one should need to worry about future medical treatments, putting food on the table, or finding a job that will make accommodations due to potential permanent injuries.

-We Are Experienced With Truck Accidents
+We Are Experienced Truck Accident Lawyers

 There are many talented and qualified attorneys practicing law today; however, not every lawyer is right for every case.